AhmedSaladin/Boring-Stuffs/readme.md

-This repo for boring mode playground.
+This repo is for boring mode sandbox.